 Please keep in mind that your discussion posts and replies are meant to involve your observations.
 Generally, there is no need to quote entire verses.
 We all have Bibles that we can check.
 When it comes to the minimum word count, I will not include quoted Scripture in calculating the word count.
 Everyone at TMC wants your answers to draw on the Bible!!
 However, I don't want you to use verse quotations as filler for your answer or reply.
 If you want to included verse quotations, be sure that your answer apart from the verse quotations at least is above the minimum word count.

-For grading criteria, view the Reading Report & Class Discussions assignment description and the Reading Report and Discussion Rubric.
+For details on grading, view the Reading Assignments and Discussions and the Reading Report and Discussion Rubric.

 Book Review